Bible translations into the languages of Africa: Oshindonga (Namibia)

-Martti Rautanen - Finnish Missionary Society, into Oshindonga dialect of the Ovambo language of Namibia.
+Martti Rautanen – Finnish Missionary Society, into Oshindonga dialect of the Ovambo language of Namibia.

 Otjiherero (Namibia)

-Gottlieb Viehe - German, into Otjiherero language of Namibia.
+Gottlieb Viehe – German, into Otjiherero language of Namibia.

 Setswana (Botswana, South Africa)

-Robert Moffat - Congregationalist, translated into Setswana language in 1842.
+Robert Moffat – Congregationalist, translated into Setswana language in 1842.

 Shiyeyi (Botswana, Namibia)

 The Wayeyi Bible Translation Project—a project of the Bible Society of Botswana—has been working on a translation of the New Testament into Shiyeyi since 2013.
 Ni Totuzane Sha Mayi Nganii (Comfort One Another With These Words), a selection of Scripture verses from the New Testament was published in 2017.

+Somali

+The Bible was translated into Somali under the supervision of Rev. H. Warren Modricker and his wife Dorothy Dixon Modricker.
+The Somali Bible is published by Nolosha Cusub with the title Kitaabka Quduuska Ah and is available digitally as well as in print.
+The copyright (1979, 2008) belongs to SIM International.

 Sotho (South Africa)

 Samuel Rolland (1801–1873), first missionary of the Paris Missionary Society, translated some parts of the New Testament and several hymns into Sotho language in the 1840s.
 Today there are Northern Sotho and Southern Sotho versions.

 Swahili (Kenya, Tanzania)

 The first translation of parts of the Bible into Swahili was accomplished by 1868, with a complete New Testament translation following in 1879 and a translation of the whole Bible in 1890.
 Since that time, there have been several translations into different dialects of Swahili as spoken in different regions of East Africa; these include the Union Translation published by the Bible Society of Tanzania in 1950 and the Swahili Common Language version.